shonaka/pytorch_challenge/README.md

 Although the above link has a nice jupyter notebook where you could just fill in the gaps, I decided to implement the code from scratch to solve the problem for my practice.

 ## Data
-You could easily download the data from below and unzip to put into the "data" folder.
+You don't need to manually download the data because the code to handle that is already written.
+If you are just interested in the data, you could download it below.
 - https://s3.amazonaws.com/content.udacity-data.com/courses/nd188/flower_data.zip

-or alternatively, just run the following command

 ## Requirements
 Make sure you have Anaconda installed (or miniconda) and once you clone or download this repository, do the following.